-The Student Services Manager for Wellbeing and or Safeguarding or Learning Support Manager will initiate a review.
+The Wellbeing and Inclusion Manager or Safeguarding or EHCP Coordinator will initiate a review.
 The group can comprise of the Safeguarding and Wellbeing Team, Progress Coach; student; student's representative; teaching staff; learning assistant (as required) and anyone else deemed appropriate.

-The Assistant Principal for Pastoral should chair the meeting and determine whether the student is fit to study and continue to secure a place at the College.
+The Vice Principal Pastoral should chair the meeting and determine whether the student is fit to study and continue to secure a place at the College.
 The student may be accompanied at the meeting by a representative such as a family member / parent.

-Prior to the meeting, and in order to assist the Wellbeing Review Group, the Assistant Principal for Pastoral will ask for any medical / psychological information to be made available by the student in order to address the concerns, and support the student in the most effective manner possible.
-The College recognises that any such information disclosed will constitute "sensitive data" for the purposes of the Data Protection Act 1988 and will be handled, processed and stored appropriately.
+Prior to the meeting, and in order to assist the Wellbeing Review Group, the Vice Principal Pastoral will ask for any medical / psychological information to be made available by the student in order to address the concerns and support the student in the most effective manner possible.
+The College recognises that any such information disclosed will constitute "sensitive data" for the purposes of the Data Protection Act 1988 and will be handled, processed, and stored appropriately.